We Still Didn’t Drink All The Vino: Mai Tai Tom’s 2018 Return To Italy

 Sweeping views in literally every direction took our breath away (or it might have been the climb).

 The one-time home of the Count of Cavour is situated in an ideal spot.
 There truly is not a bad view be found.

 The castle houses the Enoteca Regionale Piemontese Cavour (Piemonte Regional Wine Cellar).
-This “Ethnographic Museum includes several rooms that house a permanent museum which includes displays on truffles, rare articles relating to the local food and wine tradition, 17th and 19th-century kitchen settings, a distillery from the 1700’s, a cask-maker’s workshop, and rural life.”
+This “Ethnographic Museum includes several rooms that house a permanent museum which includes displays on truffles, rare articles relating to the local food and wine tradition, 17th and 19th-century kitchen settings, a distillery from the 1700s, a cask-maker’s workshop, and rural life.”
 We paid €6 and entered.
-The first thing I saw were the stairs.
+The first thing I saw was the stairs.
 Onward and upward.